-Investments: The Sub-Fund invests mainly in a broad range of equities of companies that are based in, or do most of their business in, developing European countries, as well as countries in and around the Mediterranean basin, some of which may be considered emerging markets.
+Investments: The Sub-Fund invests mainly in a broad range of equities of small cap companies that are based in, or do most of their business in Europe.

+The Sub-Fund defines small cap companies as those that, at the time of purchase, are within the market capitalization range of the MSCI Europe Small Cap Index.

 The Sub-Fund makes use of derivatives to reduce various risks, for efficient portfolio management and as a way to gain exposure (long or short) to various assets, markets or other investment opportunities (including derivatives which focus on equities).

-Benchmark: The Sub-Fund is actively managed by reference to and seeks to outperform the MSCI EM Europe & Middle East 10/40 Index.
+Benchmark: The Sub-Fund is actively managed by reference to and seeks to outperform (after applicable fees) the MSCI Europe Small Cap Index.
 The Sub-Fund is mainly exposed to the issuers of the Benchmark, however, the management of the Sub-Fund is discretionary, and will be exposed to issuers not included in the Benchmark.
-The Sub-Fund monitors risk exposure in relation to the Benchmark however the extent of deviation from the Benchmark is expected to be significant.
+The Sub-Fund monitors risk exposure in relation to the Benchmark however the extent of deviation from the Benchmark is expected to be material.
 The Benchmark is a broad market index, which does not assess or include constituents according to environmental characteristics, and therefore is not aligned with the environmental characteristics promoted by the Sub-Fund.

-Management Process: The Sub-Fund integrates Sustainability Factors in its investment process as outlined in more detail in section "Sustainable Investingt" of the Prospectus.
-The investment manager uses a combination of overall market data and fundamental analysis of individual issuers to identify equities with superior long-term prospects.
+Management Process: The Sub-Fund integrates Sustainability Factors in its investment process as outlined in more detail in section "Sustainable Investing" of the Prospectus.
+The investment manager uses fundamental analysis of individual issuers to identify equities with superior long- term prospects.
 The Sub-Fund seeks to achieve an ESG score of its portfolio greater than that of the Benchmark.